Next Step Equal Education Logo

 Next Step Equal Education helps indigenous Guatemalan students get the education they deserve by giving them the resources they need.
 We collaborate with parents, students, teachers, and local leaders in indigenous villages so that each community can address their unique concerns and achieve their educational goals.

-We have several community-led projects developed with the stakeholders to tackle their most pressing problems.
+We have many community-led projects developed with the stakeholders to tackle their most pressing problems.
 Our projects include supporting local schools with materials and supplies, starting community-run computer labs, building new school facilities, replacing worn-out desks, providing nutritional school snacks, and bringing secondary schools to villages.
 You can help indigenous Guatemalans by donating to sustain their projects and start new projects in more villages.

 Q'eqchi' Villages in Alta Verapaz